bionitio-team/bionitio/README.md

 boot/bionitio-boot.sh -l rust -n skynet -c BSD-3-Clause
 ```

-The example above starts a fresh project called `skynet` using Rust as the implementation language.
-A new git repository will be created in a sub-directory called `skynet`, and the project using the BSD 3 Clause license.
+The example above starts a fresh project called `skynet` under the BSD-3-Clause license, using Rust as the implementation language.
+A new git repository will be created in a sub-directory called `skynet` which will be initialised with a copy of bionitio and a blank revision history.
+All references to `bionitio` in the source code are replaced with `skynet`.

+After you have started a new project from bionitio you are free to modify it as you see fit, modifying its functionality to suit your own requirements.

 When setting up a new project using `bionitio-boot.sh` You must specify the following things: